OSInside/kiwi/doc/source/building/build_containerized.rst

-After these changes a :command:`dice build` command will make use of the Vagrant build system and offers a nice way to provision fully isolated qemu instances via libvirt prior to the actual KIWI build process.
+After these changes a :command:`dice build` command will make use of the Vagrant build system and offers a nice way to provision fully isolated qemu instances via libvirt prior to the actual {kiwi}
+build process.
 Vagrant will take over the task to run and manage the virtual machines via the `libvirt` tool chain.